-Walk the Northern Quarter and learn about its recent history through its eclectic street art.
-The Northern Quarter, nestled in the heart of the city, has a long-standing reputation as the ‘cooler’ side of town.
-Whether you are someone who has lived in Manchester for years or just visiting, this tour spotlights some of the less obvious artistic features of the area.
+Walk the Northern Quarter with Skyliner and learn about the area’s history through its eclectic street art.
+The tour takes a sideways look at the rapid changes the streets have been through post gentrification.
+Whether you are someone who has lived in Manchester for years or just visiting, this tour will send you away knowing much more about the city’s creative quarter.

-Historical past considered, walking through the backstreets of Tib Street and Stevenson Square in pursuit of stunning large-scale murals, poetry, installations and artistic architecture will make anyone feel like they’re seeing the place for the first time.
-The tours vary depending on what’s happening on the day – perhaps involving a delicious doughnut from one of the cafés en route, or making a donation to a charitable event.
+Historical past considered, walking through the backstreets of Tib Street and Stevenson Square in pursuit of murals, poetry, installations and architecture will make you feel like you’re seeing the place for the first time.
+Tours vary depending on what’s happening on the day – ours involved a delicious doughnut from one of the cafés en route.

 You can find Skyliner’s two-hour tours starting at 11 am near Shudehill Metrolink on selected dates.
 This year Hayley will be bringing back a Follow the Buddleia tour, this will trace the plant along its path through the city centre whilst discussing whether it is a symbol of neglect or nature reclaiming the land.
 Keep an eye on Skyliner blog and website for more details, it’s an engaging read to put it mildly.

 Because of the ongoing Coronavirus crisis, we are unable to bring you our usual recommendations for things to do in Manchester and the North.
 Our thoughts at this time are with our readers and with the organisations and businesses who make the North of England a great place to live and visit.
 We hope you stay well and look forward to sharing more unmissable events and places with you later in the year.

 Here’s our guide to supporting organisations in Manchester and the North.

 Please note – many of the venues on our site will be closed and events either postponed or cancelled.
 Please check the venue website for details.